VaishnaviPeri/Food_Delivery_Springboot/README.md

 ## Backend Tools

-Programming Language- Java
+Programming Language-> Java

-Framework - SpringBoot
+Framework-> SpringBoot

-DataBase- MYSQL
+DataBase-> MYSQL

-Application to run on- Spring Tool Suite(STS)
+Application to run on-> Spring Tool Suite(STS)

 To test the results or the flow of the data PostMan is used.

 ## Front End
-FrameWork- React js
+FrameWork-> React js

-Scripting langugae- Java Script
+Scripting langugae-> Java Script

-Application tool- Vs Code
+Application tool-> Vs Code

 ## In the command line promt

-To create a react vite app- npm create vite <app-name>
+To create a react vite app-> npm create vite <app-name>

-change directory- cd <app-name>
+change directory-> cd <app-name>

 npm install

+to open vs code -> code .

-To run in the terminal npm run dev.
+To run the app in the Vs Code terminal-> npm run dev.